viktorkkost/Heroku-based-Discord-music-bot/README.md

 **You'll need to provide youtube.com cookies to listen to certain songs**, mainly if the videos are only accessible with a verified account.
 This can be done in a variety of ways, most commonly via browser extensions.
 Download them (they're just a .txt file) and replace the old youtube.com_cookies.txt file from your working directory.
 Make sure the new one has the exact same name.

+#### At this point you should be able to host the bot locally by running bot.py, provided you have all the required libraries installed.
+### Optional: install the required libraries locally
+You'll need to do so if you want to change the bot and test it locally.
+The easiest way to install libraries is via pip.
+If you don't have pip, download and install it.
+If you're not sure if you have pip, enter "cmd" in the search bar on Windows to open the command interface.
+Once there, simply execute `pip` and hit enter.
+If you see a bunch of commands, you already have pip.

+All of the libraries